Garnet-Yeates/GarnsMod/README.md

 - I omit the descriptions of these because they work very similar to the removal methods except they are for finding.

 ### <P, C, R> Generic Overloads
 All of the above methods have a `<P, C, R>` generic overload.
 These overloads are simply syntax sugar.
-What they are doing underneath is adding the following expression to the supplied `LootPredicate<R>`:
+What they are doing underneath is adding the following expression to the supplied `LootPredicate<R>`
 ```cs
 rule.HasParentRule() && rule.IsChained() && rule.ChainFromImmediateParent() is C && rule.ImmediateParentRule() is P
 ```

 ### <N, R> Generic Overloads
 All of the above methods have a `<N, R>` generic overload.
 These overloads are also syntax sugar.
-What they are doing underneath is adding the following expression to the supplied `LootPredicate<R>`:
+What they are doing underneath is adding the following expression to the supplied `LootPredicate<R>`
 ```cs
 rule.HasParentRule() && rule.IsNested() && rule.ImmediateParentRule() is N
 ```